Why You Should Integrate Digital Marketing Into Your PR Plan

 Utilize your social media: We outlined this above but your social media platforms will always be the cheapest and most effective way to reach your target audience.
 Post often with a purpose.

 We did this for a client during the initial wave of closures from COVID.
 They were considered a non-essential business and because we followed trends unfolding around the country, we knew they were likely going to have to shut down for a period of time.
-In preparation for this, we devised a strategic social media campaign to keep their customers engaged with them online by sharing meaningful and engaging content.
+In preparation, we devised a strategic social media campaign to keep their customers engaged with them online by sharing meaningful and engaging content.
 Their competitors remained dormant online.
 Did this generate any revenue?
 No. However, it did bring a bit of normalcy and comradery to the lives of so many of their customers impacted by COVID-19, which people needed at that time.